kimeunh3/COVID19-heat-map/README.md

       `bin/kafka-server-start.sh config/server.properties`

-       or (if want kafka and zookeeper to run in the background)
+       or (if you want kafka and zookeeper to run in the background)

       `bin/zookeeper-server-start.sh -daemon config/zookeeper.properties`